-3. Objects
+2. Objects

 Managed objects are accessed via a virtual information store, termed the Management Information Base or MIB.
 Objects in the MIB are defined using the subset of Abstract Syntax Notation One (ASN.1) [7] defined in the SMI.
-In particular, each object has a name, a syntax, and an encoding.
-The name is an object identifier, an administratively assigned name, which specifies an object type.
+In particular, each object is named by an OBJECT IDENTIFIER, an administratively assigned name, which specifies an object type.
 The object type together with an object instance serves to uniquely identify a specific instantiation of the object.
-For human convenience, we often use a textual string, termed the OBJECT DESCRIPTOR, to also refer to the object type.
+For human convenience, we often use a textual string, termed the descriptor, to also refer to the object type.